The Ultimate Gitleaks Guide

 # 5. Verify fix

-gitleaks detect
+gitleaks git

 6. Command Line Interface Deep Dive

-gitleaks detect
+gitleaks [command]

-Primary scanning command for finding secrets.
+Primary scanning command for git repositories.

 # Basic usage

-gitleaks detect [flags]
+gitleaks git [flags] [path]

 # Common flags